Max Nomad

-Max Nomad (1881, Buchach, Halychyna, now Ukraine – 1973) is the pseudonym of Austrian author and educator Maximilian Nacht.
-In his youth he had espoused militant anarchism and in the 1920s he was a follower of the Bolshevik Revolution.
+Max Nomad was the pseudonym of Maximilian Nacht (15 September 1881 – 18 April 1973), an Austrian-born American author and educator.
+In his youth he espoused militant anarchism and in the 1920s he was a supporter of the Bolshevik Revolution.
 From the 1940s he was for many years a politics lecturer in the United States.

-Background
+Life

-Maximilian Nacht was born in 1881, into a wealthy Jewish family from Buchach, eastern Halychyna, now Ukraine.
+Maximilian Nacht was born in 1881, into a wealthy Jewish family in Buchach, eastern Galicia (now in Ukraine).
 Before World War I, he lived in Austria and attended the University of Vienna.